Banagher, County Londonderry: Geography

 Banagher lies in the western foothills of the Sperrin Mountains, between the rivers Roe and Faughan.
 The landscape is mostly rugged, with glens and narrow valleys rising into the highlands.
 Banagher Glen is a good example of the area's terrain and forms an important conservation area, preserving one of the few surviving examples of old-growth deciduous woodland in Ireland.
 The Glen has a trail which climbs through the woods to Altnaheglish Dam and Reservoir, which supplies water to Derry.
 The path up to the dam from the valley floor climbs through deciduous woodland and higher coniferous woodland to moor and heathland.
-Banagher Glen is one of the few places in the U.K. or Ireland that still boasts ancient woodland largely untouched by humans.
-Its magnificent old oaks tower over the local rivers offering a mysterious and beautiful glimpse into the past.
 Rare red squirrels can be spotted foraging for acorns.